sorbet/sorbet/website/docs/union-types.md

 sidebar_label: Union Types (T.any)
 ---

-Union types are how we merge the values of a set of types into one new type.
+Union types declare that a value either has one type, or some other type.
 The basic syntax for `T.any` is:

 ```ruby
 T.any(SomeType, SomeOtherType, ...)
 ```

-Note that `T.any` requires at least two type arguments.

 For example, `T.any(Integer, String)` describes a type whose values can be either `Integer` or `String` values, but no others.